georust/ogcapi/README.md

 ## Example Project

-STAC enabled OGC API Features: <https://github.com/camptocamp/oapi-poc>
+Based on this project, a STAC enabled OGC API Features service has successfully been setup.
+You can find the code from the prove of concept [here](https://github.com/camptocamp/oapi-poc)

 ## License